Red Bull Soapbox Race: History

 The inaugural event was held in Brussels, Belgium on April 30, 2000.
-Races have since been held all across the globe, covering every single continent at least once, excluding Antarctica.
-The first race out of Europe took place on March 30, 2003, when the sixth edition ever was organized in Auckland, New Zealand: this was also the first time the competition was held in Oceania.
+Races have since been held all across the world, covering every single continent at least once, excluding Antarctica.
+The first race out of Europe took place on March 30, 2003, when the sixth edition was organized in Auckland, New Zealand: this was also the first time the competition was held in Oceania.
 Auckland would later host the soapbox race thrice more, in 2005, 2013 and 2015.

 In 2004, the event was organized in four different locations throughout the year, including Durban, South Africa.
 The same location was chosen one year later, and the country would host the competition twice more, in 2006 (in Johannesburg) and 2010 (in Soweto): South Africa still represents the only African nation to have held the soapbox race.

 The competition first arrived in the United States in 2006, when a new edition was held in St. Louis, Missouri: ever since, a total number of seventeen races have taken place throughout the country.

 In 2007, the race spread to the Caribbean for the first time, as Jamaica hosted a new edition.
 Instead, South America first got to know the event better the following year, when two different editions were held in Brazil: the first one took place in Fortaleza on June 8, while the second one was organized in Porto Alegre on September 21.

-The circle was completed between 2012 and 2013, with three subsequent editions being organized in the same number of Asian countries: China (although the event was hosted in Hong Kong), India and Oman.
+The circle was completed between 2012 and 2017, with four subsequent editions being organized in the same number of Asian countries: China (although the event was hosted in Hong Kong), India, Taiwan and Oman.

 Currently, 2017 has featured the largest amount of races, with eleven different races taking place between Europe, North America and Asia throughout the year.

 2020 actually featured just one edition of the race, held in Santiago (the third time overall, as the Chilean capital city had already hosted the event in 2011 and 2016) on March 14.
 The second one was set to be held in Florence, Italy on June 7, but was later cancelled due to the emergency measures taken in response to the COVID-19 pandemic in the country.
 Still, the seventy selected projects were rated and awarded by the deputed jury in October of the same year.